 Perhaps it is nothing more than an unconscious way of connecting to my roots, but, as of lately, Latin has been appealing to me more and more.
 Being Portuguese, I have grown up under the influence of all aspects of the Roman culture, language included, and so virtually all Latin expressions translate automatically in my head.
 When I decided to purchase a new domain, I knew I wanted the name to be in a language other than English; I had already experimented with German on rette-mich.NET (I do not care for German; the inspiration for the name came from a song), so this time I wanted to go for either Latin or Japanese, two languages I find very beautiful, both aestethically and phonetically.
 I looked up several lists of "special" expressions from both worlds, and, after a moment's indecision between "setsunai" (Japanese; a deep form of sorrow), "mala fide" (Latin; "in bad faith") and "hora fugit", I decided on the latter, for all of the reasons listed above.
 Considering how I made it, I don't think this is a decision I'll ever regret.

 Talking about myself used to be a favorite pastime of mine, but I guess adulthood took that away, too.
-With that said, my real name is Luísa; I was born in 1989 and I'm a full-fledged Slytherin, a pretty typical Taurus, an Enneagram 4w3/3w4 (the jury is forever out on this one) and an ISTJ-T. I live with my male black cat, Kira, and my male white boyfriend in Lisbon, Portugal, and work as a family doctor; contrary to what might be expected, however, I am much more inclined to art than science, and my true passions are writing and analog photography.
-I spend almost all of my money on travel, books, video games and other geek/hipster items, and I sort of look like Tifa.
-Yeah.
+With that said, my real name is Luísa; I was born in 1989 and I'm a full-fledged Slytherin, a pretty typical Taurus, an Enneagram 4w3/3w4 (the jury is forever out on this one) and an ISTJ-T. I live with my male black cat, Kira, in Lisbon, Portugal, and work as a family doctor.
+Contrary to what might be expected, I am much more inclined to art than science, and my true passions are writing and analog photography.
+I spend almost all my money on travel, books, video games and other geek/hipster items, and I sort of look like Tifa.
 If you so wish, feel free to visit me on the social networks below!

 Any comments or queries should be directed to lu[at]hora-fugit.org.